 5. Snap a photo of Kreacher, Sirius Black’s house-elf, who periodically pokes his head out from behind the curtains in one of 12 Grimmauld Place’s windows.

-7. Visit the telephone booth in front of Leicester Square and dial M-A-G-I-C for a little surprise.
-Then take a look into the record shop next to this booth for several Easter eggs or references to JK Rowling, Jaws (the attraction that existed here before the Wizarding World), and the Universal Creative department logo.
+6. Visit the telephone booth in front of Leicester Square and dial M-A-G-I-C for a little surprise.
+Then take a look into the record shop next to this booth for several Easter Eggs, including the Universal Creative department logo and references to Jaws (the attraction that existed here before the Wizarding World).

 Once you’ve had your fill, proceed to the entrance of Diagon Alley under the Liecester Square signage.